Tea Tree Oil for Baby – Health Benefits and Precautions

 1. Skin Rash

-In some cases when used as a topical treatment, the oil can cause rashes on the skin, inflammation, and redness in the area as a result of an allergic reaction.
+In some cases, when used as a topical treatment, the oil can cause rashes on the skin, inflammation, and redness in the area as a result of an allergic reaction.
 Although tea oil is used as a solution to treat diaper rash in babies, babies with sensitive skin can have side effects like aggravation of the diaper rash.
 Tea tree oil for baby eczema is also not recommended as the oil makes the area dry and causes severe irritation in babies with eczema.

 2. Allergies

 If this oil is used in its concentrated form, it can cause burning, skin discolouration, and digestive problems when used as a topical solution.
 Allergies can manifest in the form of slight contact dermatitis or severe blistering.
-In all these cases, usage of oil should stop immediately.
+In all these cases, the usage of oil should stop immediately.

 3. Prepubertal Gynecomastia